Code-Institute-Submissions/Lomasney-Motors/README.md

 The focus of this website is to provide customers with information about the business and to develop an online presence for the company.
 In this current climate with the challenges facing all businesses with COVID-19, it is vital stay connected with customers and is the key to securing the future of the business, it is important to develop a positive online presense to retain existing customers and also to attract new customers.
-The website includes the following sections: About (Who they are?), Services (What they do?), Testimonials and a contact section.
+The website includes the following sections: About (Who they are?), Meet the Team, Services (What they do?), Testimonials and a Contact section.
 This project will be on-going and will be updated regularly and changes made to suit the needs and requirements of both the owner and the users.

 #### The Business Objectives